-On most Model 9422 and Model 9417 sights, the entire rear sight blade holder is dove-tailed in the rear sight base.
-To adjust for windage, gently move the rear sight blade to the right or left by tapping at the dove-tail using a wood or fiber dowel or hammer that will not mar the sight (Figure 18).
+On most Model 9422 sights, the entire rear sight blade holder is dove-tailed in the rear sight base.
+To adjust for windage, gently move the rear sight blade to the right or left by tapping at the dove-tail using a wood or fiber dowel or hammer that will not mar the sight (see Figure 18).
 If you tap to the right your gun will shoot more to the right.
 Moving the blade holder to the left is just as easily done.
-Note how much you adjust the sight as you sight-in your Model 9422 or Model 9417.
+Note how much you adjust the sight as you sight-in your Model 9422.
 Remember: